maricalmer/miniRT/README.md

 # MiniRT

-**MiniRT** is a C-based mini ray tracer that utilizes a minimal graphics library.
+**MiniRT** is a lightweight ray tracer written in C, designed to create realistic 3D images through a custom minimal graphics library.

-A ray tracer is a computer graphics technique used to create highly realistic images by simulating the behavior of light in a virtual 3D environment.
-In ray tracing, the core concept revolves around tracing the path of light rays as they interact with objects and surfaces within a scene.
+Ray tracing is a rendering technique that simulates the way light travels and interacts with objects to produce highly detailed visuals.
+By tracing the paths of light rays through a virtual scene, it generates lifelike reflections, shadows, and materials with great accuracy.

-This project focuses purely on **CPU calculations** and runs **only on Linux** systems.
+This project is entirely CPU-based and built specifically for Linux environments.

 ---